Recoskie/JDasm/docs/Code.md

 <br />

-This time the third dimension points to our data structure location.
-Which consists of three-byte values that go in order the way they are defined.
+This time the third dimension points to our data structure location, which consists of three-byte values that go in order the way they are defined.

 <br />